You may have heard about Endovenous Laser Ablation (EVLA), or Endovenous Laser Therapy (EVLT). What exactly does it

 Therefore, Laser Ablation literally means to destroy veins from the inside with laser.
 It is an advanced technique that uses heat from a laser to seal off varicose veins and prevent the flow of blood.
 Below are 10 key facts about Endovenous Laser Ablation (EVLA).
 This article explains why it is the treatment of choice for both physicians and patients.

 10 Key Facts About Endovenous Laser Ablation (EVLA)

-- EVLA offers many advantages over vein stripping.
-Mostly, it is minimally-invasive and non-surgical.
-Therefore, it offers patients of all skin types of immediate results with no hospital stay and minimal downtime.
+EVLA offers many advantages over vein stripping. mostly, it is minimally invasive and non-surgical.
+Therefore, it offers patients immediate results with no hospital stay and minimal downtime.

 This means no general anaesthesia.
 Also, the type of local anaesthetic we use is “tumescent anaesthetic”.
 We inject it around the vein area with the help of ultrasound imagery.
 This makes the entire procedure extremely comfortable and virtually painless for patients.